e45lee/artifact-boolean-algebras/README.md

 docker run -it artifact-boolean-algebras
 ```
 to enter the container terminal.
 It holds a copy of this README.md for convenience.

-If you want to read or edit files, both nano and vim is installed.
+If you want to read or edit files, both nano and vim are installed.

+# Step by Step Instructions

+## Replication -- Proofs
-To see that the proofs are correct, you can rebuild the proofs by:
+To see that the proofs are correct, you can rebuild the proofs from within the Docker image by running:
 ```
 cd proofs
 make clean
 make
 ```

-Flix is invoked via the `flix` command.
-If you just want to see it run, use
-`flix check --Xsummary --Xsubeffecting se-def,se-ins,se-lam` which will type
-check the standard library with all subeffecting options and output the library
-summary table of the paper.

-The meaning of the subeffecting options are explained in the paper
-- `se-def`: adds abstraction-site subeffecting to top-level functions.
-- `se-ins`: adds abstraction-site subeffecting to instance functions.
-- `se-lam`: adds abstraction-site subeffecting to lambdas and nested defs.

-# Step by Step Instructions

-## Replication -- Proofs

 ### Definitions
 Definitions for each calculus can be found in `Fsub_LetSum_Definitions.v` in